 This will turn the board 360 while flipping the board and doing a tre flip.

 Fingerboarding is a fun indoor game.
-You can feel the thrill of skateboarding by playing this game.
-And this list of 100 tricks we mentioned will help you get into the fingerboarding world right away.
+The thrill is quite similar to skateboarding, only it requires less physical strain.
+And this complete fingerboard tricks list I mentioned will help you get into the fingerboarding world right away.